Jamaican patty: History

+Origin

-The Jamaican patty is originally derived from the Cornish Pasty, imported by British colonists into the Colony of Jamaica.
-Once in Jamaica, this Cornish invention was influenced by the empanada-styled turnover of the Spanish, turmeric and curry spices introduced by Indian indentured labourers, and cayenne pepper native to Central and South America which was introduced to the Caribbean by the Arawaks.
+The Jamaican patty is a Creole dish which originated in Jamaica, and spread to coastal Latin America during the colonial era.
+It is influenced by the Cornish pasty, brought by British colonists and Cornish sailors to the Colony of Jamaica, as well as the empanada-styled turnover by the Spanish.
+The dish incorporates meats, turmeric and herbs like onion, garlic and thyme introduced by the Spanish, scallion influenced by the indentured Chinese, curry introduced by Indian indentured labourers, along with annatto, Scotch bonnet and cayenne pepper, native to Central and South America, which were introduced to the Caribbean by the native Arawaks, and became integral to their culinary traditions; and African influence reflected in the bold flavour profile created by the blend of spices.

-"The firecracker taste of the Scotch bonnet, a hot pepper indigenous to Jamaica, sealed the flavour."
+By the 1930s, patties became a mainstay—widely enjoyed as an affordable snack, street food and lunchtime meal.
+One of the earliest Jamaican patty establishments was Bruce’s Patties in Kingston, founded in 1930 by Zoe Bruce, a local baker.
+The business was known for selling the "best handmade patties", but closed in 1992 due to the industrialisation of patty production by larger competitors.

-In the 1960s, Chinese Jamaican families began baking and selling patties commercially in Jamaica, which led to the establishment of two major franchises—Tastee, which was founded by Vincent Chang OD in 1966, and Juici Patties, founded by Jukie Chin in 1978.
-Followed by other Jamaican-owned franchises such as Mother's Enterprise Ltd., founded in 1981.
+In the 1960s, Chinese Jamaican families who had traditionally operated most of the island's bakeries, began baking and selling patties commercially in Jamaica, which led to the establishment of two major franchises—Tastee, founded by Vincent Chang OD in 1966, and Juici Patties, founded by Jukie Chin in 1978.
+These were followed by other Jamaican-owned franchises such as Mother's Enterprise Ltd., founded in 1981.

+Jamaican patty abroad

 Jamaicans brought recipes for the patties northward in the 1960s and 1970s when many immigrated to the United States as hospital orderlies, home health aides and nurses.
 The patties were then found in restaurants in areas of the New York metropolitan area with high West Indian populations.
 The patties are equally popular in British cities with large West Indian populations, such as Birmingham, Manchester and London.
-Their popularity is spreading in the United Kingdom and they are becoming available in many mainstream outlets.
-They are also popular in Toronto, Montreal, Miami, Washington, D.C., and numerous other areas throughout the American northeast and Canadian Great Lakes regions; in many of those areas, they are available in grocery stores, delis, corner stores, and convenience stores.
+They are also frequently seen in Toronto, Montreal, Miami, Washington, D.C., and other areas throughout the American northeast and Canadian Great Lakes regions; in many of those areas, they are available in grocery stores, delis, corner stores, and convenience stores.

-In recent years, the Jamaican meat patty has been pre-made and frozen for mass selling in Britain, Canada, and the United States.
-In many areas in the United States and Canada, Jamaican beef patties are now typically available at pizza and convenience food restaurants, as well as supermarkets.
+In recent years, the Jamaican meat patty has been pre-made and frozen for mass sale in Britain, Canada, and the United States.
 As of 2024, Juici Patties has opened four restaurants in Florida.
 They have been manufacturing in Canada and the United Kingdom, and export to other places in the Caribbean.